giandomenicodisalvatore/blogger-feeds/docs/get-started.md

 </script>
 ```

-## Available exports
+## Exports

-You may import just what you need to further tree-shake the package size
+You may import just what you need to further tree-shake the bundle size

 ``` js
 // Imports all at once